Quixotic7/many-roads-grid/README.md

 I may add further features in the future.

+## Restart

+Do a triple click of the top left key to restart the device and return to many roads.
+This is done by forcing a OOM error

 ## Acknowledgements

 Credit to [monome](https://monome.org/) for creating the monome grid, and all their work on implementing the iii lua scripting environment.